-Related read: our material handling costs page has general tips on ways to make your operations more cost-effective, but it also contains ways you could be more environmentally friendly.
-These include an energy solutions questionnaire and tips on better use of space and choosing the right engine type.
-The TCO (Total Cost of Ownership) calculator on this page is designed to help you find ways to make savings in your forklift operations, but it can also help you get started on an audit and compare factors like fuel consumption and charger efficiency.
+Related read: our material handling costs page provides an overview of ways to make your operations more cost-effective and environmentally friendly, including an energy solutions questionnaire and a TCO (Total Cost of Ownership) calculator to help you find ways to make savings in your forklift operations.

 2. Reduce, re-use, recycle and cut waste

 How your warehouse disposes of consumables like packaging should also be part of your sustainability audit.
 For example, does your warehouse have a solid recycling programme in place?
 Recycling means that resources can be given a second life, rather than being wasted.

 There are plenty of items you could recycle in your warehouse, from packaging to metal shavings and chemicals.
 A specialist battery recycler can help you when your forklift batteries reach the end of their lives.
 The battery manufacturer can also advise on disposal and recycling and may offer related services.